CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 used to force Stata to treat everything as a string so that it reads in the data *exactly* as stored in the Excel sheet so that you can clean it up later.
 Note that cleaning this up is usually more complicated then just fixing the Excel sheet first!
 (Note also that for larger data, this scan can be slow!)

 Once the preview looks accurate, go ahead and import.
-As usual, this will create an `import excel` command in the Results that you can save for the future in a Do-file, but using `save` to create a Stata data set is probably a better option.
+As usual, this will create an `import excel` command in the Results that you can save for the future in a Do-file, but using `save` to create a Stata data set to load in later is probably a better option.

 ^#^^#^^#^ Importing a CSV File